SteveMuiyuro/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script moves all files starting with a capital letter This script removes all files ending with ~
 This script creates directory and sub directories
+This script lists all the files and directories of the current directory, separated by commas (,)